pkulchenko/fullmoon/README.md

 checked as long as the `"/user/:name"` action handler returns some non-`false` result.

-As described earlier, if none of the routes match, a response with 404 status is returned.
-There may be cases when this is *not* desirable; for example, when the application includes Lua scripts to handle requests that are not explicitly registered as routes.
+As described earlier, if none of the routes match, a response with a 404 status code is returned.
+There may be cases when this is *not* desirable;
+for example, when the application includes Lua scripts to handle requests that are not explicitly registered as routes.
 In those cases, a catch-all route can be added that implements the default redbean processing (the name of the splat parameter is only used to disambiguate this route against other `/*` routes that may be used elsewhere):

 ```lua
 fm.setRoute("/*catchall", fm.servePath)